chromindscan/chromia-game-lite/README.md

 4. Security Considerations:
    - Keep your `SERVER_SECRET_KEY` secure and never commit it to version control
    - Regularly rotate security credentials

+## Security Considerations

+- Protect the SERVER_SECRET_KEY
+- Implement IP allowlisting
+- Use HTTPS for all connections
+- Implement rate limiting